 Most residents of the Tri-Valley can afford an extra $50 to $100 a year to reduce State spending on this waste.
-People around here drive expensive luxury cars, but if you really want to show off your car, preorder a CA Spay Plate Web Link to put on it.
-Then when you take your dog to the dog park, you will be appreciated by all the dogs and their owners.
+People around here drive expensive luxury cars, but if you really want to show off your car, preorder a CA Spay Plate to put on it.
+Then when you take your dog to the dog park (how about the new Bark and Ride), you will be appreciated by all the dogs and their owners.
 Tell everyone at the dog park or the next cat show you attend to preorder a CA Spay Plate now too.

 CA Spay Plates are limited to six characters because of Pierce Brosnan's artwork.
 If your license uses a 7-digit number, a new 6-digit number will be assigned for a $50 sequential plate.
 For an additional $48, you can preorder a 6-character personalized plate.
 If you have a personalized plate with 7 characters, you will need to shorten it to 6 characters or come up with a 6-character alternative.
 I preordered SPCATS for my Focus.